Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 High-level project flow

-As the pipeline starts, we first provision our environment and create a new runner resource class in CircleCI.
-This is how CircleCI will communicate with our Scaleway infrastructure.
+As the pipeline starts, first provision your environment and create a new runner resource class in CircleCI.
+This is how CircleCI will communicate with your Scaleway infrastructure.

-- One to host our CircleCI runner and act as our CI/CD agent for training and deploying the model
+- Hosts your CircleCI runner and acts as your CI/CD agent for training and deploying the model.

-- Another to act as a model server, to which we will deploy our trained models
+- Acts as a model server, to which you will deploy your trained models.

 Note: In real-world production scenarios, you would likely not provision the model serving instance from the same pipeline, as you would need it to be permanent rather than ephemeral.

-After everything is provisioned, we will install required dependencies, train, test, and deploy our model, executed on your newly provisioned CircleCI runner.
-These jobs are thoroughly covered in the CI/CD for ML blog post series, so we will be merely glancing at them here.
+After everything is provisioned, install the required dependencies.
+Train, test, and deploy your model, executed on your newly provisioned CircleCI runner.
+These jobs are thoroughly covered in the CI/CD for ML blog post series, so we won’t go into detail here.

 Finally, the resources are cleaned up, and the newly created CircleCI runner is removed so the pipeline can run again.